|

 Sure you aren't going to get over it all immediately, but if you keep steaming ahead by the time the fog passes you'll be beating depression.
 You'll be surprised how little it all meant in the big picture of your entire life.

-Also if you keep moving ahead you might come into contact with the right person to turn things around for you.
+Also if you keep moving ahead you might come into contact with the right person or group to turn things around for you.

-From no work, to making our own movie - sometimes you just have to get out amongst it to find the opportunity that can turn your life around, then seize the opportunity.
+From no prospects to making our own movie - sometimes you just have to get out amongst it to find the opportunity that can turn your life around, then seize the opportunity.

 If you find this article of benefit please just drop me a note so I know whether I should continue to write articles like this.